jenkins-x/jx-community/README.md

 **Discourse**

-Or ask questions about Jenkins X or post topics for discussion in [our Discourse forum](https://jenkinsx.discourse.group/).
+Or ask questions about Jenkins X and post topics for discussion in [our Discourse forum](https://jenkinsx.discourse.group/).
 Join the [Jenkins X Discourse](https://jenkinsx.discourse.group/) forum to read answers to commonly asked questions and post additional questions.

 ## Contributing